Cogni-DAO/openai-media-mcp/README.md

-# Postman MCP Generator
+# OpenAI Image Generation MCP Server

-Welcome to your generated MCP server! 🚀 This project was created with the [Postman MCP Generator](https://postman.com/explore/mcp-generator), configured to [Model Context Provider (MCP)](https://modelcontextprotocol.io/introduction) Server output mode.
+Welcome to the OpenAI Image Generation MCP server! 🚀 This project provides an [Model Context Provider (MCP)](https://modelcontextprotocol.io/introduction) Server for OpenAI's DALL-E image generation API.
 It provides you with:

 - ✅ An MCP-compatible server (`mcpServer.js`)
-- ✅ Automatically generated JavaScript tools for each selected Postman API request
+- ✅ JavaScript tools for OpenAI image generation, editing, and variations

 Let's set things up!